 |German Stock Corporation Act||The Stock Corporation Act specifies the legal basis for corporations with share-based ownership structures.
 In Germany, these may be either a stock corporation (German: Aktiengesellschaft - AG) or a partnership limited by shares (German: Kommanditgesellschaft auf Aktien - KGaA).|

-The gross cash flow comprises income after taxes, plus income taxes, plus financial result, minus income taxes paid or accrued, plus depreciation, amortization and impairment losses, minus impairment loss reversals, plus/minus changes in pension provisions, minus gains/plus losses on retirements of noncurrent assets, minus gains from the remeasurement of already held assets in step acquisitions.
-The change in pension provisions includes the elimination of non-cash components of Earnings before interest and taxes (EBIT).
+Income after income taxes, plus income taxes, plus financial result, minus income taxes paid or accrued, plus depreciation, amortization and impairment losses, minus impairment loss reversals, plus / minus changes in pension provisions, minus gains / plus losses on retirements of noncurrent assets, minus gains from the remeasurement of already held assets in step acquisitions; the change in pension provisions includes the elimination of noncash components of EBIT.
 It also contains benefit payments during the year.
 This indicator is not defined in the International Financial Reporting Standards.

 Gross cash flow hurdle